 Although you are unlikely to finalise a sale without any face to face contact with the purchaser, if you use a website to advertise properties the Electronic Commerce (EC Directive) Regulations 2002 will apply.
-You can find out more about the requirements of these Regulations in our leaflet 'Selling at a distance (via the internet, telephone, post, etc)'.
+You can find out more about the requirements of these Regulations in our leaflet 'Selling at a distance (via the internet, phone, etc) - from 13 June 2014'.

 This leaflet is not an authoritative interpretation of the law and is intended only for guidance.
 Any legislation referred to, while still current, may have been amended from the form in which it was originally enacted.
 Please contact us for further information.